-Cons Of A Wireless System
+Cons Of A Wireless Security System

 - Susceptible to hacking which could put your property at risk.
 Strong passwords and encryptions are absolute musts to reduce your risks

-- Cameras need to be within WiFi range or repeaters may need to be added to improve signal
+- Cameras need to be within WiFi range

+Cabled security systems are worth the investment for their stability.
 So what are the pros and cons of a wired system?

-Pros Of A Wired System
+Pros Of A Wired Security System

-Cons Of A Wired System
+Cons Of A Wired Security System